jylisadoney/intro-excel/6-tips.md

 # Tips and Tricks

-Excel offers lots of other ways to organize your spreadsheets and work with your data.
+Excel offers many other ways to organize your sheets and work with your data.

 ## Split text into multiple columns